djeada/Frontend-Notes/notes/08_protocols.md

 The Internet is often called a “network of networks” because it consists of numerous smaller, interconnected networks run by private, public, academic, business, and government entities.
 This global system enables billions of devices to connect and exchange information at unprecedented speed and scale.

-A few essential components form the backbone of this global communication:

 - **TCP/IP** (Transmission Control Protocol/Internet Protocol) is the Internet’s core suite of protocols.
 TCP divides large pieces of data into packets and reassembles them upon arrival, ensuring reliable transfer.
 IP handles the addressing and routing of these packets to ensure they reach the correct destination.
 - **Routers** are specialized devices that examine and direct data across different networks.
 They figure out the most efficient path for a packet to travel, which can involve hopping through multiple networks.
 - **Switches** operate within a local or private network (such as an office network) to forward data from one device to another efficiently.
 They are sometimes compared to traffic organizers within a smaller area.